North Carolina Central University Blog

 Sources:

-CompTIA, “6 Reasons Why IT Might Offer the Best Careers for Work–Life Balance”
+CompTIA, “6 Reasons IT Careers Offer the Ultimate Work-Life Balance”

 CompTIA, “What Is Information Technology?”